 Your properly finalized documents will stay in effect until you revoke them, if you ever choose to do so.
 You can revoke your declaration and power of attorney at any time.
 The best way to revoke your documents is to do it in writing.
 If possible, also collect and tear up all copies that you may have distributed to others.
 Finally, tell everyone who knows about your health care documents that you have revoked them.

 Learn more about Living Wills and Medical Powers of Attorney.

 Learn more about Missouri Living Wills and Durable Powers of Attorney for Health Care.

-When you make your health care directive with Quicken WillMaker Plus, it will conform to all of Missouri’s laws about living wills and durable powers of attorney for health care.
-It will also print with plain English instructions that detail how to make your documents legal.
+When you make a health care directive with Quicken WillMaker Plus, it will conform to Missouri law and will print with plain English instructions that tell you how to make your document legal.